IceSentry/bevy-rfcs/rfcs/line-rendering-primitives.md

 - These lines won't support any kind of thickness setting, is this acceptable?
 - Should the wireframes use a `LineMaterial`?
   - It would be possible, but the wireframe material needs to override the `bias.slope_scale` which isn't required by the `LineMaterial`.
 Also it currently doesn't have a customizable color, but there's a PR to add it.
 See: <https://github.com/bevyengine/bevy/pull/5303>
+- Should this wait on the Primitive Shapes RFC?

 ## Future possibilities